The Cleveland Indians have played 17 games so far this season, so they’re one of the teams not affected by the various pandemic postponements.

-For an update on the Indians, I asked Matt Lyons, managing editor of our SB Nation Indians site Let’s Go Tribe, to fill us in on what’s been going on with his team over the last month or so.
+For more on the Indians, here’s Matt Lyons, managing editor of our SB Nation Indians site Let’s Go Tribe:

 Times & TV channels